qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 For the sake of clarity, the code above does not contain any [debug symbols](https://releases.llvm.org/13.0.0/docs/tutorial/MyFirstLanguageFrontend/LangImpl09.html?highlight=debug%20symbols).
-Debug symbols contain information that is used by a debugger to related failures during execution back to the original source code.
+Debug symbols contain information that is used by a debugger to relate failures during execution back to the original source code.
 While we expect this to be primarily useful for execution on simulators, debug symbols are both easy to ignore and may be useful to generate helpful error messages for compilation failures that happen only late in the process.
-We hence see no reason to explicitly disallow them from occurring in the bitcode but will not detail their use any further.
+We hence see no reason to disallow them from occurring in the bitcode but will not detail their use any further.
 We defer to existing resources for more information about how to generate and use debug symbols.

 ## Entry Point Definition

-TODO: adjust text to reflect the split into different blocks

 The bitcode contains the definition of the LLVM function that should be invoked when the program is executed, referred to as entry point in the rest of this